Our pathway to powering the state with affordable, clean and reliable energy for everyone

 We’re prioritising local opportunities

-The Electricity Infrastructure Jobs Advocate and NSW Renewable Energy Sector Board have been established to ensure the transition to renewables promotes and supports locally manufactured and supplied goods and employment and training opportunities for local workers.
+The Electricity Infrastructure Jobs Advocate and NSW Renewable Energy Sector Board help make sure the shift to renewables supports local manufacturing, and creates jobs and training opportunities for local workers.

-Learn more about the work of the Jobs Advocate and NSW Renewable Energy Sector Board here.
+Learn more about the work of the Jobs Advocate and NSW Renewable Energy Sector Board.

 How we track our progress